-The weighted average duration of the defined benefit obligation was 18.4 years (2020 - 18.4 years).
+The weighted average duration of the defined benefit obligation at December 31, 2022 was 18.3 years (2021 - 18.4 years).

 (h) Funding Policy

 The Group insures the medical benefits for retirees with an external insurer and pays 50% of the retiree only premiums to the insurer as they fall due.
 The retiree meets the remaining 50%.
 In addition, if the retiree wishes to provide for his dependents, the retiree meets the full cost of this additional benefit.